bRuttaZz/devc/README.md

 where `image-name` represents the name of the image to be pulled, it can also contain version tag and registry names.
 `env-name` will be the name of your new devc environment.
 It's going to create a directory with the exact name in your current workspace.

-eg: to create a simple python devc env, one can execute `devc pull python env` it will create a new directory called `env`, with docker image pulled from any of the default container registry configured on your system.
-If you want to specify the registry and version tag on pulling, execute something like `devc pull docker.io/library/python:3.12-bookworm env`.
+eg: to create a simple python devc env, one can execute `devc pull alpine env` it will create a new directory called `env`, with docker image pulled from any of the default container registry configured on your system.
+If you want to specify the registry and version tag on pulling, execute something like `devc pull docker.io/library/python:3.12-alpine env`.

 #### 1.2 Creating a devc env from Dockerfile/Containerfile
 Navigate into the directory of having your Dockerfile / Containerfile and execute the following to build and create a new devc container env